 For this study, a self-administered questionnaire dealing with economic, social and biophysical profile of the study area was developed.
 The questionnaire items were written to reflect a series of different variables.
-Most of the questions are limited responses (yes/no or selection from a list), although some questions have a free-response data format.
-The questionnaire contained a total of 37 questions focusing on the variables of interest.
-More specifically, the collected data include: demographic characteristics of the farm households, such as family size, age, educational status; farm and nonfarm income; the location and size of their parcels; major agricultural inputs and outputs; their perception on agricultural production; household assets; and geographic information, such as accessibility of the household to the basic infrastructures.
-To refine the questionnaire, a pilot test was conducted to clarify the comprehensiveness and potential areas of ambiguity (Fink, 2006; Nardi, 2006).
+To refine the questionnaire, a pilot test was conducted to clarify the comprehensiveness and potential areas of ambiguity of the questionnaire (Fink, 2006; Nardi, 2006).